We'll defend your rights.

 In order for the court to approve an AVO application against a Defendant, the Applicant must establish that:

 If the police on behalf of the protected person made the Apprehended Violence Order application against you, they will represent the protected person in court.
 Police statements will generally refer to them as the PINOP (Person In Need Of Protection).
 You will receive a Brief of Evidence against you.
-In a case where a civilian makes the AVO application privately, the Applicant may be ordered to serve statements consisting of evidence against you.
+When a civilian makes the AVO application privately, the Applicant may be ordered to serve statements of evidence against you.
 In this case, you may also be ordered to serve statements in your defence.

 Though the outcome will vary dependent on what you and the applicant want to do, the matter may proceed in one of the following ways: